More synchronized action needed to tackle COVID crisis: IMF's Georgieva

 “I would beg for also more grants for African countries.
 The World Bank has grant giving capacity.
 Perhaps you can do even more... and bilateral donors can do more in that regard.”

+G20 governments are expected to extend their Debt Service Suspension Initiative (DSSI) which has so far frozen around $5 billion of poorer countries’ debt payments but pressure is on the main development banks and private creditors to provide relief too.

-She added the Fund was pushing to shift more of its existing Special Drawing Rights (SDR) to countries that needed support most, and was “very committed” to finding “a way forward” for countries like Zambia now needing to restructure their debts.
+Georgieva added the Fund was pushing to shift more of its existing Special Drawing Rights (SDR) to countries that needed support most, and was “very committed” to finding a way forward for countries like Zambia now needing to restructure their debts.

-She seemed reluctant, however, to use gold reserves, and suggested that a larger allocation of SDR was not on the cards for now.
+Georgieva said countries in serious trouble must restructure their debts as soon as possible.

+“This is the message for all countries in debt distress...
+If debt is not sustainable, please move towards restructuring, the sooner the better,” she said.

 Our Standards: The Thomson Reuters Trust Principles.